Stperrakis/2BiggerNums/README.md

 # 2BiggerNums
-This programm in :k entries is calculating which two are bigger.
+This program in :k entries is calculating which two are bigger.